Generative Modeling by Inclusive Neural Random Fields with Applications in Image Generation and Anomaly Detection: Connection between inclusive-NRFs and GANs

 Now suppose that we interpret the potential function $u_\theta(x)$ as the discriminator in GANs (or the critic in Wasserstein GANs), which assign high scalar scores to empirical samples $\tilde{x} \sim \tilde{p}(\tilde{x})$ and low scalar scores to generated samples $x$.
 Then, the inclusive-NRF training could be viewed as playing a two-player minimax game:

-\emph{except that} in optimizing $\theta$, the generated sample are further revised by taking one-step-gradient of $u_\theta(x)$ w.r.t. $x$ (as shown in the above Step 2).
+\emph{except that} in optimizing $\theta$, the generated sample are further revised by taking one-step-gradient of $u_\theta(x)$ w.r.t. $x$ (as shown in the above Step 2.
 The `discriminator' $u_\theta$ is trained to discriminate between empirical samples and generated samples, while the generator $q_\phi$ is trained to fool the discriminator by assigning higher scores to generated samples.
-From the above analysis, we find some interesting connections between inclusive-NRFs and existing studies in GANs. \begin{itemize} \item The optimization shown in Eq. (\ref{eq:NRF-GAN-obj}) is in fact the same as that in Wasserstein GANs (Theorem 3 in \cite{arjovsky2017wasserstein}), \emph{except that} in Wasserstein GANs, the critic $u_\theta(x)$ is constrained to be 1-Lipschitz continuous.
-So hopefully we can improve the inclusive-NRF training by constraining the discriminator $u_\theta(x)$ to be 1-Lipschitz continuous, e.g. by utilizing the recently developed technique of spectral normalization of weight matrices in the discriminator as in \cite{Miyato2018SpectralNF}. \item To optimize $\theta$, the generated sample is obtained by taking one-step-gradient of $u_\theta(x)$ w.r.t. $x$.
+From the above analysis, we find some interesting connections between inclusive-NRFs and existing studies in GANs. \begin{itemize} \item The optimization shown in Eq. (\ref{eq:NRF-GAN-obj}) is in fact the same as that in Wasserstein GANs (Theorem 3 in \cite{arjovsky2017wasserstein}), \emph{except that} in Wasserstein GANs, the critic $u_\theta(x)$ is constrained to be 1-Lipschitz continuous. \item To optimize $\theta$, the generated sample is obtained by taking one-step-gradient of $u_\theta(x)$ w.r.t. $x$.
 The tiny perturbation guided by the gradient to increase the score for the generated sample in fact creates an adversarial example.
 A similar idea is presented in \cite{liu2018adversarial} that when feeding real samples to the discriminator, 5 steps of PGD (Projected Gradient Descent) attack is taken to decrease the score to create adversarial samples.
-It is shown in \cite{liu2018adversarial} that training the discriminator with adversarial examples significantly improves the GAN traning.
-Hopefully in training the discriminator in inclusive-NRFs, the adversarial attack could be increasing scores for generated samples, or decreasing scores for real samples, or a mixed one. \item The above analysis assume the use of one-step SGLD.
+It is shown in \cite{liu2018adversarial} that training the discriminator with adversarial examples significantly improves the GAN traning. \item The above analysis assume the use of one-step SGLD.
 It can be seen that running finite steps of SGLD in sample revision in fact create adversarial samples to fool the discriminator. \end{itemize}